Jennifer N. Fenwick, former American History teacher, author, In the Eye of the Storm

 From American colonization to the modern age, I set about doing just that.
 And along the way, I realized there were other important skills, like critical thinking, reading comprehension, debate, and writing they would learn along the way.

 As a teacher, my first responsibility was to my students and to their parents who had entrusted them to me.
-My podium was not a pulpit from which to preach my ideals or interpretations.
+My podium was not a pulpit from which to preach my ideals, force my interpretations down their throats, or advance any predetermined narrative or agenda.
 It was a platform from which to engage in research and debate, in learning to distinguish fact from opinion, in presenting all sides of an argument, and most importantly, in allowing my students to form their own opinions.

 I knew the only way they would come to understand history was by taking ownership of their learning of it.
-And the only way they would do that, was by making the past relevant to them in this moment.
+And the only way they would do that, was by making the past relevant to them in the present.

 My students became archeologists, explorers, settlers, revolutionaries, founding fathers, framers, activists, and more.

 By assuming the role of delegates, they debated at the Constitutional Convention, put forth their arguments for or against ratification, and engaged in compromise for the greater good.

 Through diaries and first-person narratives, they traveled the agonizing journey from Africa on a slave ship to a foreign land where they were considered property and nothing more.

 Through diaries, letters, and historical documents, they assumed the role of drummers, infantrymen, soldiers, and nurses marching alongside the Union and Confederate armies.
 Along the way, they encountered both victory and defeat.
 They witnessed President Lincoln give the Gettysburg Address, how the Emancipation Proclamation turned the tide, and the ratification of the Thirteenth and Fourteenth Amendments.